// On Release

 TRAILER

-The ten-part series covers the 2019 Formula One World Championship and includes every team, including Ferrari and Mercedes who had not allowed Netflix to cover their teams in the first season.
+The ten-part second season covers the 2019 Formula One World Championship and, for the first time, includes full access to every team, including Ferrari and Mercedes, who had opted out of Season 1.

-The second season covered Daniel Ricciardo and Nico Hulkenberg’s misfortunes at Renault, Pierre Gasly’s chaotic year which culminated in his demotion to Toro Rosso, the Belgian Grand Prix weekend, which had just seen the death of Formula 2 driver Anthoine Hubert during the feature race, and Haas F1 Team’s new sponsors in Rich Energy and their lack of success on track.
+It follows Daniel Ricciardo and Nico Hülkenberg’s struggles at Renault, Pierre Gasly’s turbulent year that led to his demotion to Toro Rosso, and the tragic Belgian Grand Prix weekend marked by the death of Formula 2 driver Anthoine Hubert.

-The series covers the 2018 Formula One World Championship and has “unparalleled and exclusive access to the world’s fastest drivers, team principals and owners, as well as Formula 1’s own management team”.
+The debut season of Drive to Survive takes viewers inside the 2018 Formula One World Championship with unparalleled, behind-the-scenes access to the world’s fastest drivers, team principals, owners, and Formula 1’s own management team.

 // Executive Producers